Applications of Convex Optimization in

 II.
 IMAGE DENOISING

-The general problem (3) is formulated for specific computer
+The general problem (3) is formulated for specific computer vision applications as:

 min F(x):